TJ Bramble: Dover Athletic

 On 27 August 2020, Bramble signed for National League club Dover Athletic.
 He made his club debut on the opening day of the season in a 1–0 victory over Notts County.
 On 24 October 2020, Bramble scored his first goal for the club, the final goal in a 3–3 draw with Yeovil Town in the FA Cup; Dover lost the tie on penalties.
 Bramble was released by the club at the end of the 2021–22 season following relegation, being offered the chance to come back for pre-season and prove his fitness.

+Chelmsford City

+Following his release from Dover, Bramble went on trial at Leyton Orient and Barnsley.
+In March 2023, Bramble signed for National League South side Chelmsford City.
+On 28 March 2023, Bramble made his debut for the club in a 1–1 Tolleshunt D'Arcy Memorial Cup draw against Heybridge Swifts.

+Welling United

+In July 2023, Bramble signed for Welling United following a successful trial.

+Maidstone United

+In June 2025, Bramble returned to the National League South following Welling United's relegation, joining Maidstone United.

 International career

 In March 2018, Bramble was called up to the Antigua and Barbuda team for a pair of friendlies against Bermuda and Jamaica.
 He made his debut in a 3–2 win over Bermuda on 22 March.

-Later the same year he featured for the Benna Boys in the 2018 CONCACAF U-20 Championship in the United States, scoring in a win over Sint Maarten and a loss to Honduras in the group stage.
+Later the same year he featured for the "Benna Boys" in the 2018 CONCACAF U-20 Championship in the United States, scoring in a win over Sint Maarten and a loss to Honduras in the group stage.

-He also has recently been called up for the U20 for the CONCACAF tournament.